-- Analysis: This proceeding could impact VCE in several ways.
+- CPUC should ensure that rules regarding procurement are imposed equitably on all LSEs such that the requirements are stable and transparent in a manner that LSEs can procure as necessary to comply with requirements while providing reliable, affordable, and environmentally sound resources in a manner that minimizes the risk of LSE default. - Analysis: This proceeding could impact VCE in several ways.
 First, in establishing rules for existing POLRs, it will address POLR service requirements, cost allocation, and cost recovery issues should a CCA or other LSE discontinue supplying customers resulting in the need for the POLR to step in to serve those customers.
 Second, in setting the requirements and application process for another entity to be designated as the POLR, it could create a pathway for a CCA or other retail provider to elect to become a POLR for its service area.
-The preliminary questions (Appendix B to the OIR) suggest these issues will include examining topics such as CCA financial security requirements, portfolio risk and hedging, CCA deregistration, CCA mergers, and CCA insolvency. - Next Steps: Comments on the OIR are due April 26, 2021, and reply comments are due on May 10, 2021. - Additional Information: Order Instituting Rulemaking (March 25, 2021); Docket No. R.21-03-011.
+The preliminary questions (Appendix B to the OIR) suggest these issues will include examining topics such as CCA financial security requirements, portfolio risk and hedging, CCA deregistration, CCA mergers, and CCA insolvency. - Next Steps: Reply comments are due on May 10, 2021.
+A scoping memo and ruling is anticipated thereafter. - Additional Information: Order Instituting Rulemaking (March 25, 2021); Docket No. R.21-03-011.

-NEW: 2022-2023 Wildfire Fund Nonbypassable Charge Rulemaking
+2022-2023 Wildfire Fund Nonbypassable Charge Rulemaking